Thunderbunny

-Thunderbunny is a comic book about a boy who transforms into a superhero resembling a large pink humanoid rabbit.
-It was created by Martin Greim.
+Thunderbunny is a comic book character who transforms from a boy into a superhero resembling a large pink humanoid rabbit.
+The character was created by Martin L. Greim.

 Publication history

 Thunderbunny's first appearance published by a major company was Charlton Bullseye #6 (Mar.
 1982), published by Charlton Comics.
-Thunderbunny made a subsequent appearance in that title's 10th issue.
+Thunderbunny made a subsequent appearance in that title's tenth issue.

 The character then moved briefly to Archie Comics, appearing in Thunderbunny #1 as part of Red Circle Comics, a short-lived revival of the Archie Comics superhero characters.
-Thunderbunny appeared in Blue Ribbon Comics #13 (Oct.1984), co-starring in a story also featuring the Fly, the Shield, the Web and the Jaguar, The Mighty Crusaders #7, and Pep Comics #393 (March 1984).
+Thunderbunny appeared in Blue Ribbon Comics #13 (Oct.1984), co-starring in a story also featuring the Fly, the Shield, the Web and the Jaguar, as well as appearances in The Mighty Crusaders #7 and Pep Comics #393 (March 1984).

 Thunderbunny then moved to WaRP Graphics for a six-issue run (June 1985 – Feb.
 1986), with an additional story in Warp Graphics Annual #1.
 Issues #7–12 were published by Apple Comics (Apr.
 1986 – Nov.
 1987).

+Thunderbunny creator Martin L. Greim died of heart failure on April 15, 2017, at the age of 74.